jrudar/Triglav/paper/paper.md

 uses an iterative approach to identify a stable and predictive subset of features.
 In biological data these features can include, but are not limited to, genes, species, and single nucleotide variants.
 Briefly, an ensemble approach is used to identify impactful clusters of features and the consistent identification of impactful clusters over many iterations determines if a cluster of features is retained or discarded.
-Shapley values, which assess the marginal contribution of a feature across coalitions of features, are used to identify impactful clusters of features [@shapley1951notes; @SHAP1; @SHAP2] and they have been shown to be useful for feature selection in biological data [@Thanh-Hai2021].
+Shapley values, which assess the marginal contribution of a feature across coalitions of features, are used to quantify the impact of each feature cluster [@shapley1951notes; @SHAP1; @SHAP2] and have been shown to be useful for feature selection in biological data [@Thanh-Hai2021].
 Further, we provide an end-to-end example of a real-world application of Triglav using an amplicon sequencing dataset containing reads from the 16S rRNA gene of patients suffering from Crohn's Disease and healthy controls [@CD].
 Using this workflow we show how `Triglav`